-The final stage in our model quality assessment is to combine information from different performance metrics.
-We do this in three different ways.
-The three combinations involve the 10 mean state and 10 annual cycle diagnostics ("M+AC"), the 25 variability amplitude and 25 variability pattern metrics ("VA+VP"), and the 70 mean state, annual cycle, and variability diagnostics ("ALL").
-Individual values of these metrics are averaged, yielding the \hat{Q}1 , \hat{Q}2 , and \hat{Q}3 statistics, which are used for the parametric ranking of the CMIP-3 models (see SI Text).
-The non-parametric rank is simply the average of the individual ranks rather than the average of individual metric values.
+The final stage in our model quality assessment is to combine information from different performance metrics, which we accomplish in three different ways.
+The three combinations involve the 10 mean state and 10 annual cycle diagnostics (M+AC), the 25 variability amplitude and 25 variability pattern metrics (VA+VP), and the 70 mean state, annual cycle, and variability diagnostics (ALL).
+Individual values of these metrics are averaged, yielding the \hat{Q}1 , \hat{Q}2 , and \hat{Q}3 statistics, which are used for the parametric ranking of the CMIP-3 models (see SI Appendix).
+The nonparametric rank is simply the average of the individual ranks rather than the average of individual metric values.